Business advisor garners national praise for work on vaious First Nations projects

-His efforts have also led him to be one of four nominees for this year’s Cando economic development officer of the year.
+His efforts also led him to being one of the finalists for this year’s Cando economic development officer of the year.

 Cando, the national organization which promotes Indigenous economic development, also annually hands out awards to the community of the year and in the Aboriginal Private Sector Business category.

-The 2018 winners will be announced at the Cando Conference, scheduled for Oct.
-22-25 in Enoch, Alta.
+The 2018 winners were revealed at the Cando Conference, which concluded on Oct.
+25 in Enoch, Alta.